liormotola/HW1_094295/readme.md

 <ul>

-  * `data_exploration.py` - this holds the code of all data exploration we performed over the train data.
+  * `data_exploration.py` - this holds the code of all data exploration we performed over the train data.To use it you should send it a csv holding all data merged together.
+To create such csv you can use the `create_data` function in  `preprocess.py`.
   * `preprocess.py` - preprocessing of the data.
   * **Model files** = [`Xgboost_model.py`, `random_forest_model.py`, `Adaboost_model.py`] - For each model there is a seperate python file containing all of the model's process - training, testing, hyperparameter tuning, and post analysis.<br> In the post analysis part we left only the code we eventually used and not all of our experiments.
   * `utils.py` - util functions used in all models.